Friday, May 22, 2026

 of Robert Burns . . . but what the heck

-indeed, a time of confidences . . .
+indeed, it was a time of confidences . . .

 Bruce Cockburn (SNL May 10, 1980)